-The council's regime for overseeing standards of conduct for councillors changed significantly during the year due to the implementation of provisions in the Localism Act 2011.
+The council's regime for overseeing standards of conduct for councillors changed significantly following enactment of the Localism Act 2011.
 The previous regime was abolished and replaced by an Ethics Committee, which is intended to fulfil part of the function of the previous standards regime; the remainder is now left to the police and the courts.